oldman20/YTMusicUltimate-ios/README.md

 ## Different with main repo:
 `Source/FFMpegDownloader.m` & `Source/Downloading.x`

-To update fork: compare and edit [Source/Downloading.x](https://github.com/oldman20/YTMusicUltimate-ios/blob/main/Source/Downloading.x) code back to origin then sync, after that can put it back if you want
+To update fork: compare and edit [Source/Downloading.x](https://github.com/oldman20/YTMusicUltimate-ios/blob/main/Source/Downloading.x) code back to origin then sync, after that can put it back if you want (from line 147)

 ```
     if (!regexError) {